 In 2014, Canada welcomed more than 40,000 permanent residents from the Philippines making it Canada’s top source country for permanent residents in that year.
 Also in 2014, Canada issued 47,000 visitor visas to Filipinos.

-Duterte, a tough-talking politician from Davao City in southern Philippines, was the top choice for president among Filipino voters in Canada.
+Duterte, a tough-talking politician from Davao City in the southern Philippines, was the top choice for president among Filipino voters in Canada.
 These include dual citizens, permanent residents, temporary workers, and seafarers.

 A total of 22,738 votes were cast in Canada by voters qualified to participate in the May 9 national elections in the Philippines.